CPT Information for Graduate Students

 Q: Can I hold an internship in the Fall or Spring terms?

-A: Master’s students can hold CPT during the Fall and Spring after they’ve completed at least 2 semesters in the program.
-If you would like to begin CPT sooner than that, you can hold CPT as soon as your term in the program as a part of the M.S.
+A: Master’s students can hold CPT during the Fall and Spring after they’ve completed at least two semesters in the program.
+If you would like to begin CPT sooner than that, you can hold CPT as soon as your second semester in the program as a part of the M.S.
 Concentration in Field Experience.
-(For example, if you begin the program in the Spring semester and would like to hold Summer CPT, you would need to apply for the Field Experience concentration).
+(For example, if you begin the program in the Spring semester and would like to hold Summer CPT, you would need to apply for the Field Experience concentration.)
 You’ll want to check the requirements on the website to ensure that you’ve met the pre-internship course requirements, and then submit your Field Experience application before or at the same time that you submit your Experiential Learning Request.

 Q: Can I work more than 20 hours per week during the Fall or Spring semesters?